ghostwond3r/Self-Way/README.md

 > If you see some of your works here and want your name added just message me and I will add it !

 --------------------------------------

+> This repository is still in work and will continue to be updated.
+For more details see the changelog.

 | The NewBloodProject is my way to be the change I want to see - WondR <3